yimuchen/SiPMCalibControl/src/README.md

 # Low level hardware interfaces with C++ and boost python

-The code in this software is designed to expose low level hardware control interfaces to python with C++.
-C++ is used to allow for some time critical processes to run (such as with the fast pulsing required for the data collection trigger), and keep the library requirements to a minimal.
+The code in this software is designed to expose-low level hardware control interfaces to python with C++.
+C++ is used to allow for some time critical processes to run (such as the fast pulse required for the data collection trigger), and keep the library requirements to a minimal.

 ## General design philosophy